For a 3-bedroom house in the UK:

 Compare quotes to get the best price on your installation

-Solar panel costs at a glance
+Solar panel costs are decreasing

 How much do solar panels cost in the UK?